Craving Some Creativity

 What is the best wine for sangria?

-Pino grigio, sauvignon blanc, chardonnay, or Riesling are good choices for sangria.
-Buy a wine you like, but don’t waste an expensive bottle on Sangria.
-An every day grade of wine (around $7-10) is perfect.
+Pino grigio, sauvignon blanc, chardonnay, or Riesling are good choices for white sangria.
+Buy a wine you like, but don’t waste an expensive bottle.
+An everyday grade of wine (around $7-10) is perfect.

 Cookbook cover of Chicken and Rice casserole.
 The cookbook is titled Weeknight Supper Solutions